LiF-x/lifxmod.com/tutorials/how-to-add-new-npc.md

 It is now time to edit your cm_objects.xml

 You will need to add another object to this file it is recommended you add this at the very bottom below the last item, to do this simply copy and paste the CodeBlock below and amend to your desired information.

+> This will already be set up if you want to use it out of the box

 You will notice the following: